-Fortitude Reinsurance Company Ltd. (the "Company" or "Fortitude Re") was incorporated under the laws of Bermuda on January 1, 2017.
-The Company is licensed and registered as a Class 4 and Class E reinsurance company in Bermuda and is a reinsurer of general insurance and life insurance run-off business.
+The Company was incorporated under the laws of Bermuda on January 1, 2017.
+The Company is licensed and registered as a Class 4 and Class E reinsurance company in Bermuda and is a reinsurer of general insurance and life and annuity insurance run-off business.